 - 1/3 cup of balsamic vinegar

-- Heat the oven 400 F and line a baking sheet with aluminum foil (for simple tidy up) and spray it with your cooking spray.
+- Heat the oven to 400 F and line a baking sheet with aluminum foil (for a simple tidy-up) and spray it with your cooking spray.

-- Season the pork tenderloin with pepper, salt and thyme and place on previously prepared sheet.
+- Season the pork tenderloin with pepper, salt, and thyme and place on a previously prepared sheet.

 - In the meantime, make the balsamic reduction.
-Pour balsamic vinegar in a little sauce dish over high warmth.
-Heat to the point of boiling, diminish warmth to low and stew for around 5 minutes, until the blend is decreased and thickened.
+Pour balsamic vinegar into a little sauce dish over high warmth.
+Heat to the point of boiling, diminish warmth to low, and stew for around 5 minutes until the blend is decreased and thickened.

-- Brush about half portion of the balsamic blend onto the pork in the last moments of cooking.
+- Brush about half of the balsamic blend onto the pork in the last cooking moments.
 Save the rest for serving.
 (Tip: Keep the blend on low and mix once in a while or exchange it to a bowl so it doesn’t stick and solidify on the container.)